Dharan-kumar/rpi_diff_hw_control/README.md

-# ros2_hardware_interface_rasberrypi
+# rpi_diff_drive

 ## Overview

-`ros2_gpio_control` is a ROS 2 package designed to interface with the GPIO pins of a Raspberry Pi 4.
-It provides a ros2_control hardware interface module for controlling GPIO pins, allowing users to read from and write to the GPIO pins using ROS 2.
+`rpi_diff_drive` is a ROS2 Hardware Interface for Raspberry Pi GPIO Control.
+This ROS2 package provides a ros2 control hardware interface for controlling motors connected to Raspberry Pi GPIO pins.
+It is specifically designed for use with the Differntial Drive robot platform.
+The package utilizes the pigpio library to handle GPIO control, PWM, and frequency settings.

 ## Features